BeipDev/BeipMU/Documentation/Triggers.md

 Fires the trigger only if the line of texts ends with what’s in Matcheroo.
 ### Limit to once every…
 You can put a cool down timer on your trigger so it won’t fire for X seconds, where X is the number of seconds you type in.
-### Stop Processing
+### Stop Processing if hit
 If you need it to, you can make BeipMu stop processing any further triggers if this is checked.
+Note that child triggers are still run, since this is very useful in doing 'if hit, run child triggers, then stop' style logic.
 ### Once Per Line
 This tells BeipMu to only run this trigger the first time it sees a match, not every time it sees one in a single line of text.
 ### Only When..